jacobbria/stackables.github.io/README.md

-This is a friends indie game web page.
+Stackables is an indie game released on Steam and soon android marketplace.
-For him it primarily a way to legitimize his game for publishing on third party software.
+This web page is made to help promote the game and give users a place to voice concerns and contact the developer.

-This is primarily a way to practice Bootstrap alongside more JavaScript.
+My personal target for educational growth was using the Bootstrap framework to complete the webpag.